Library Telework Updates for SI Staff

 Access Options for the Smithsonian Community outlines the accounts, borrowing privileges, and interlibrary loan processes for members of the Smithsonian community.
 During the pandemic, interlibrary loan requests are limited to electronic scans/PDFs of articles and book chapters submitted via ILLiad.
 If you are new to the Smithsonian, you can request an ILLiad account by first Getting a Library Account.

 It is not possible to process requests for physical materials at this time.
-All shipping and deliveries of physical materials has been suspended for this period within Smithsonian Libraries, as well as around the world.
+All shipping and deliveries of physical materials has been suspended for this period within Smithsonian Libraries.
 If you have specific questions, please contact the Libraries' Resource Sharing Department: ILL@si.edu.

 Please do not be concerned about overdue materials.
 If you have library books checked out, please hold onto them until we resume library operations.